 State Law Federal Law Cocaine (50-4999 grams) Possession can be prosecuted as a misdemeanor or felony with up to 3 years in prison.
 Penalties for possession for sale is 2, 3, or 4 years in the state prison.
 Possession for sale will often serve from 1 year in county jail or 18month sentence in the state prison.
 Various enhancements do exist in the California Code which may result in very long prison terms, such as being in possession for sale, or selling multiple kilogram quantities of the drug.
 Not less than 5 years and not more than 40 years.
 If death or serious injury, not less and 20 years or more than life.
 Fine of not more than \$5 million if an individual, \$25 million if not an individual.
-Cannabis (1 to 49 plants; less than 50 kg) 19 plants; fees).
-Possession of more than not more than \$25 an ounce can result in a fine of \$1 million of Heroin/Opiates Possession can now be prosecuted as a misdemeanor or felony with up to 3 years in prison.
+Cannabis (1 to 49 plants; less than 50 kg) Possession of one ounce or less can result in a fine of \$100 (plus fees).
+Possession of more than an ounce can result in a fine of \$500 (plus fees) and 6 months in jail.
+Not more than 5 years; Fine not more than \$250,000, \$1 million other than individual Heroin/Opiates Possession can now be prosecuted as a misdemeanor or felony with up to 3 years in prison.
 Penalties for possession for sale is 2, 3, or 4 years in the state prison.
 Those convicted of possession for sale or sale/trafficking will often serve from 1 year in county jail, or 18-month sentence in state prison based upon the quantities and extent of their drug dealing if it is their first offense.
 A first conviction for possession can result in up to one year in jail as well as a fine (minimum of \$100).
 Additional convictions will result in mandatory jail time as well as increased minimum fines.